Writing for openDemocracy

-If we want you to take your submission on, one of our editors will email you to explain what happens next.
+If we want to accept your pitch, one of our editors will email you to explain what happens next.

-We regret that we cannot respond individually to all the submissions we get.
-If we are interested in taking your idea further, we aim to respond within three weeks.
+We regret that we cannot respond individually to all the pitches we get.
+If we are interested in taking your idea further, we aim to respond within three UK working days.

 If you don’t hear from us, though, don’t lose heart!
 It doesn’t mean your pitch was bad – it may just be that we didn’t have the capacity to take it on.

 Please tell us if you have published a similar article elsewhere, either on the web or in print, providing links if possible.